Idaho Employment Background Screening Laws in 2025

 How Many Years Back Can Criminal Offenses Be Used?

 For positions paying less than $75,000 annually, CRAs generally cannot report arrests without conviction, civil lawsuits, civil judgments, or liens that are more than seven years old.
 However, conviction records may be reported indefinitely under federal law.
-Some states have stricter limits.
-Idaho does not impose a statewide limit on reporting convictions.

 Despite this, the EEOC advises employers should assess criminal records individually.
 The record must relate to the job description.
 This helps avoid discrimination.